 Individuals data is secured at every stage of the system.

-Necessary data will be encrypted during transport and persistent store.
-Encryption and decryption at cell level (row level)
+ID data is encrypted during the first capture itself.
+Even the system where the data is captured will not be able to see the data once the packet is generated.

 All users will be authenticated with Multi Factor Authentication

 User access permissions can be granted or revoked on any object at the database, schema or table levels

-DBA should not see and perform any action on the data
+DBA should not see and perform any action on the data.
+He will have only privileges to perform Dba activities.

-No Foreign Key reference on IDs like UIN, Registration ID…etc. User surrogate keys for reference

-Data classification should be done for encryption, access grants…etc.

 No select query is accepted from any type of request or users other than application, No Select * query at all.